Backups & Storage

 - Adding a new recertified drive directly to parity without burn-in — when it fails during rebuild stress, the array is at risk.

-- Trusting Amazon Renewed listings for HDDs — repeatedly implicated in fake-new HDD scandals (HD2510 listing late 2025, others).
+- Trusting Amazon Renewed listings for HDDs — repeatedly implicated in fake-new HDD scandals; prefer SPD/GHD/manufacturer-direct with a stated warranty.

 Stop points

-- Stop before adding any recertified drive to a parity slot or pool without completing the 7-step inspection.
+- Stop before adding any recertified drive to a parity slot or pool without completing the full inspection + burn-in.

 - Stop before the RMA window closes (10-30 days from vendor receipt) — fail any drive that doesn't pass burn-in inside that window.

-- Stop before buying high-capacity drives during this shortage from a vendor whose return policy is 'manufacturer warranty only' — manufacturer warranties have degraded (Toshiba) or are no-replace (out of stock).
+- Stop before buying high-capacity drives this shortage from a vendor whose return policy is 'manufacturer warranty only' — manufacturer warranties have degraded (Toshiba refunding not replacing) or are effectively no-replace (out of stock).

 Last reviewed